 In recent years, the growing popularity of cryptocurrency and Islam has extended throughout Southeast Asia and the Gulf, which are two of the major Islamic Finance centres in the world.
 However, because cryptocurrency and the technologies that come with are products of financial engineering, the investments aren’t always compliant with the rules of Sharia law.
 According to Sharia principles, it’s important for economic activities to be based on physical assets instead of speculation.

 Fortunately, there may be a solution.
-Some UAE cryptocurrency startups like OneGram will be launching instruments of cryptocurrency backed by physical assets and certified as verified according to Islamic advisors.
-To reduce speculation, each cryptocurrency unit by OneGram is backed by a physical gram of gold stored in a vault (check the current gold rate here: https://www.business24-7.ae/gold-rates-in-dubai).
-This new strategy aims to prove that the rules and regulations of Sharia can be compatible with blockchain technology in the right circumstances.
+Some UAE cryptocurrency startups like OneGram will be launching instruments of cryptocurrency backed by physical assets like gold and certified as verified according to Islamic advisors.
+To reduce speculation, each cryptocurrency unit by OneGram is backed by a physical gram of gold stored in a vault (check the todays gold rate for UAE here) This new strategy aims to prove that the rules and regulations of Sharia can be compatible with blockchain technology backed by gold in the right circumstances.
+If you are still interested in purchasing gold in UAE the old way you can get more information about it in one of our recent publications.

 Gold was one of the initial forms of money to be used in Islamic societies, which makes it a good choice for a UAE gold based cryptocurrency hoping to comply with Sharia law.
 So far, millions of dollars of OneGram coins have already been issued – which account for about 60% of the total intended to be shared out.
 OneGram hopes that all of their coins will be issued prior to an exchange listing set for the end of May.
 The company recently received a ruling that shows that its cryptocurrency conforms with the practices and principles of the Islamic religion from a company called Al Maali consulting.